silvacms/silva.core.layout/README.txt

 for Silva.
 It's the base system for new generation filesystem based layouts.

-You can have more information on how to use this package on http://docs.infrae.com.
+You can have more information on how to use this package on:

+http://docs.infrae.com.